denehyg/reveal.js-menu/README.md

 | initMenu()              | Initialises the menu if it has not already been initialised.
 Used in conjunction with the `delayInit` option |
 | isInit()                | Returns true if the menu has been initialised                                                                |

+## Compatibility

+reveal.js-menu v2.0 is built for reveal.js v4.
+It will not work with reveal.js v3.
+If you require a menu for reveal.js v3 you will need to install reveal.js-menu v1.2.0.

 ## License

 MIT licensed